raunofreiberg/axe-mode/README.md

 }
 ```

 Launch your application as usual.
 Any violations of accessibility will show up as an overlay.
+If you wish to interact with your application, overlays can be toggled on/off with `Ctrl + I`.

-**Note**: Make sure not to run this in production by using the `disabled` prop with your environment variable.
+**Note**: Make sure to only run in production by using the `disabled` prop with your environment variable.

 ## Development